Thermally Activated Dual-Modal Adversarial Clothing against AI Surveillance Systems: Introduction

 Among anti-AI technologies, adversarial patch is a representative proactive countermeasures against AI surveillance~\cite{19-hingun2023reap, 20-hu2025two, 21-wei2023unified, 22-long2025cdupatch, 23-brown2017adversarial, 24-thys2019fooling, 25-wei2024revisiting, 26-liu2018dpatch, 27-long2024papmot, liu2025eva}.
 The patch is carefully designed visual pattern can be physically attached to clothing or belongings, causing AI models to misclassify or entirely overlook the wearer in the real world.
 In recent years, privacy advocates have increasingly adopted adversarial patches as a form of anti-surveillance fashion, integrating them into wearable clothing to safeguard personal data in public spaces~\cite{28-xu2020adversarial, 49-adversarialfashion, 50-capable2025clothing, hu2023physically}.
 However, existing adversarial patches are often high-saturation, high-contrast textures that maximize feature perturbations.
 While effective against AI detectors, such conspicuous patterns easily attract human attention, making them impractical for everyday social environments.
 Therefore, balancing attack effectiveness with real-world usability has emerged as a key challenge in adversarial patch design.

 In this paper, we design a thermally activated adversarial clothing capable of on-demand activation and dual-modal deception.
 The garment integrates thermochromic dyes with flexible heating units to induce visually dynamic adversarial patches on the fabric.
 At ambient temperatures, it is indistinguishable from a standard black T-shirt.
 Upon local heating, the hidden adversarial pattern emerges, degrading visible- and infrared-spectrum detection under AI surveillance.
 As shown in Figure~\ref{fig:intro}, the thermal changes interfere with the infrared-spectrum detectors, while color changes mislead visible-spectrum detectors.
 This process can be rapidly activated within 50 seconds, allowing users to proactively protect their privacy when entering surveillance zones.
-Experiments across indoor and outdoor surveillance scenarios demonstrate that our adversarial clothing achieves strong performance and practical usability.
-This work exemplifies a shift toward user-controlled, physically grounded adversarial wearable, highlighting the potential of proactive adversarial techniques for real-world privacy protection.
+Experiments across indoor and outdoor scenarios demonstrate that our adversarial clothing achieves strong performance and practical usability.